 If you’re wondering how a metabolic test works and what it measures, it’s like this: basically, you lay on a table in a dark room for about 10 minutes or so.
 The intent is to make sure you’re as relaxed as possible.
 Then, you’re fitted with a breathing mask and for another 10 minutes or so, you continue to lay in this dark room breathing while wearing the mask.
 After the time’s up, the test is over and you get your results.
 Oh, and you can’t do any exercise or eat anything for several hours before the test.

-The test is supposed to measure your resting metabolic rate (RMR)*.
-Your RMR is basically the number of calories your body burns at rest.
+The test is supposed to measure your resting metabolic rate (RMR), which is basically the number of calories your body burns at rest.
 It doesn’t include any calories you might burn throughout the day by walking around, working, eating, or doing anything else other than just laying there.
-You’ll see some people refer to it as your basal metabolic rate (BMR).
-They’re sort of almost the same thing, but not really.

 The initial test results showed that my metabolism was on the slow end, but the follow-up test a few of months later put me in the normal range.
 Although I don’t expect to see any changes to my results today, since I haven’t been lifting weights consistently or gained any significant weight, it’ll be fun to have updated results so close to the start of this challenge.
 Hopefully, as my step goal streak continues and I keep making new habit changes, I’ll be able to see if any of my new behaviors are affecting my metabolism.

 Current step goal streak: 9 days Previous step goal streak: 1 day Longest step goal streak: 6 days